Extended-Thunder/send-later/index.md

     restrictions you specify will be enforced when it *can* send the message, if the "Enforce time and day restrictions at delivery time" preference (see [below](#prefs)) is enabled.
 -   If you enter restrictions with a [recurring send time](#recurring) or [dynamic scheduling function](#dynamic), then they will be applied as above and also each time the message is rescheduled.

 ### Saving defaults

-You can save whatever settings you enter here as the default settings for when you bring up this dialog in the future, or clear previously saved defaults, by making the appropriate selection above the big scheduled send button, before you click it.
+You can save whatever settings you enter here as the default settings for when you bring up this dialog in the future, or clear previously saved defaults, by making the appropriate selection above the big scheduled send button.

 You can do some pretty fancy things with this.
 For example, if you enter "now" in the text box and check that you only want the message to be delivered between 9:00am and 5:00pm Monday through Friday, and then save those as your defaults, then whenever you pop up the dialog, the default behavior will be to send the message now or reschedule it for when it is during business hours.
 Nifty, eh?

 ### The "Put in Outbox" and "Send Now" buttons